 When we landed at the airport, I glanced down at the mat which said 'Bienvenue'.
 We were in the right place... a chance to put my French to use!
 All those hours of GCSE lessons

 resurfaced.
-Since then, (a whole lifetime ago) I'd wanted to speak French fluently, so have watched many a film, read text and listened to the language unfurl with French-speaking
+Since then, (a whole lifetime ago) I'd wanted to speak French fluently, so have watched many a film, read texts and listened to the language unfurl with French-speaking

 friends.
-It was fun engaging in friendly chat with people in the city, especially buying croissants and orange juice in the morning for breakfast.
+It was fun engaging in friendly chat with people in the city, especially when buying croissants and orange juice in the morning.

 Purple lazer beams fanned out in the darkness and figures made their way on stage.
 It was finally happening!
 A silhouette of Brandon Flowers appeared on stage; the spotlight

 focusing on him.
 He pulled back his phantom arrow and the entire stadium erupted with confetti, amidst screams from the ecstatic crowd.
 Me and sis were absorbed in the moment for sure.
 I've wondered what kind of experience would warrant keyboard spamming such as this: wijfidhofmiskhmkjbjksfaiahh.
 I feel like this was it.